Nevysha/Cozy-Nest/README.md

 # Contribution

+My roadmap is available here : [Notion Roadmap](https://exclusive-drink-8c5.notion.site/Nevysha-Cozy-Nest-f95f333908f0406f990ed603b424780c).
+Please note that this is a draft and I'm not sure I'll be able to implement everything.

 Feel free to contribute to this project.
 I'm sure there are a lot of things that can be improved.
 I'll try to keep this extension up to date with the latest version of auto1111.